 - a full driving licence and preferably ownership of a vehicle.

-Pre-entry experience is likely to be required and it is advisable to have some understanding and knowledge of media production.
+You'll likely need some pre-entry experience, and it's advisable to have some understanding and knowledge of media production.
 Get involved with film, video or photography activities at university and try to get some work experience.

-Initially, you are more likely to find opportunities for experience in general production support than in location management support.
+Initially, you're more likely to find opportunities for experience in general production support than in location management support.
 Try the large organisations as well as smaller production companies.
-For example a number of work placements are offered each year through BBC Work Experience.
+For instance, a number of work placements are offered each year through BBC Work Experience.

 The Production Guild runs Location Assistant Training, which is a three-day intensive course which helps to prepare you for working in the locations department in television or film.
 Find out more at The Production Guild: Training.